Tito Del Saz

-Alberto del Saz is the co-director of the Nikolais/Louis foundation for Dance and assistant to Mr. Louis.
-Mr. del Saz is a vital and important link in keeping the Nikolais-Louis repertory active and alive.
+Alberto del Saz (Tito) is the Artistic Director of the Nikolais/Louis foundation for Dance.
+Mr. del Saz is a vital and important link in keeping the Nikolais/Louis repertory active and alive.

 Mr. del Saz was born in Bilbao, Spain.
 At an early age he studied ice-skating, which later lead to his performing career.
 In 1980 Mr. del Saz became the Spanish National Champion in figure skating and soon made his debut with Holiday on Ice International.
 His early dance training was received at the Nikolais/Louis Dance Lab from the great teachers of the technique: Hanya Holm, Alwin Nikolais, Murray Louis, Claudia Gitelman, Tandy Beal, Beverly Blossom and others.